 NATIONAL TEQUILA DAY

-While there are a variety of succulents in Mexico used for several purposes, only one produces the nectar to distill tequila.
-Blue Agave, raised in the highlands region, grows larger in size and sweeter in aroma and taste.
-Agave grown in the lowland regions have a more herbaceous fragrance and flavor.
-In Mexico, legislation protects the manufacture of tequila.
-The law states tequila is only tequila if it is produced within Jalisco.
-The law limits production to regions in the states of Guanajuato, Michoacan, Nayarit, and Tamaulipas.
+In Mexico, the law protects the production of tequila.
+The rule states tequila is only tequila if it is made within Jalisco.
+Additionally, the law limits production to regions in the states of Guanajuato, Michoacan, Nayarit, and Tamaulipas.
 However, the same ingredients distilled anywhere else cannot be labeled tequila.

-Interestingly, many names we recognize on the labels today were the very first commercial producers of tequila.
-In fact, Jose’Antonio Cuervo held the first license for manufacturing the favored beverage, courtesy of the King of Spain.
-He kept a well-known company.
-Don Cenobio Sauza and Félix López, also producers of tequila, whose businesses continue in some form today.
+Interestingly, many names in the tequila business today were the very first commercial producers of tequila.
+For example, Jose’Antonio Cuervo held the first license for making the favored beverage.
+He kept a well-known company, too.
+Two other names include Don Cenobio Sauza and Félix López, whose businesses continue in some form today.

-Equally enjoyed in cocktails such as the margarita or tequila sunrise, a good tequila can be savored like a good whiskey.
+Equally enjoyed in cocktails such as the margarita or tequila sunrise, connoisseurs savor a good tequila like a good whiskey.
 As a result, savvy drinkers experience the smooth renaissance of Tequila.
-It’s not the firewater they remember from their youth.
+Surprisingly, it’s not the firewater they remember from their youth.